Dynamic Interaction Between Asset Prices and Bank Behavior: A Systemic Risk Perspective: Introduction

 \section{Introduction}

 Understanding of the interplay among banks through several channels is a crucial issue in the globalized world economy~\cite{Beale,Montagna}.
 In general, banks obtain their profits from the difference between deposit interest rates and interest rates in the interbank markets, stock markets, credit markets, and so on.
-Of course, money flows and interest rates are deeply related to international economies.
+Of course, money flows and interest rates are deeply interrelated to international economic conditions.

 It is recognized that systemic risks are created by interconnection among banks.
+Helbing argues that systemic failures and extreme events are consequences of the highly interconnected systems and networked risks.
+He proposes a general theory to analyze, understand and manage systemic failures for various types of fields in socioeconomic-technological-environmental systems under a framework of Global Systems Science~\cite{Helbing}.
+He further addresses a list of common drivers of systemic instabilities that may destabilize anthropomorphic systems over time.
+These following drivers are to be considerably significant: (1) increasing system sizes, (2) reduced redundancies due to attempts to save resources (implying a loss of safety margins), (3) denser networks (creating increasing interdependencies between critical parts of the network), and (4) a high pace of innovation (producing uncertainties or 'unknown unknowns').

-These systemic risks probably result from the positive feedback loop among financial markets and banks' interactions.
-They can be formed by several reasons such as leverage trading, trend follower's trading, lose cut trading, bankruptcy of banks, bunched sales, housing market and real economy, employment, excess concentration of wealth, a trade imbalance, political power, extreme low interest rates, excessive or lack of regulation and so forth.
+These systemic risks probably stem from the positive feedback loop among financial markets and banks' interactions.
+They can be formed by several reasons such as leverage trading, trend follower's trading, loss cut trading, bankruptcy of banks, bunched sales, housing market and real economy, employment, excess concentration of wealth, a trade imbalance, political power, extreme low interest rates, excessive or lack of regulation and so on.

-Several types of nonlinear positive feedback mechanism can concurrently trigger serious crashes damaging all the financial systems.
-In this study, we attempt to estimate systemic risks among banks under exposures of risky assets traded in a stock market.
+Several types of nonlinear positive feedback mechanisms can concurrently trigger serious crashes damaging all the financial systems.
+This study collocates with that stream of works that aim to estimate systemic risks among banks under exposures of risky assets traded in the stock market~\cite{Tasca2}.

+Some existing studies concern risk propagation through lending and borrowing networks.
+This approach focuses on interactions of debt and credit among banks.

+For example, Iori et al. analyze the systemic risk in interbank money market by simulating the banks' lending activities~\cite{Iori}.
+Their simulation model assumes that banks carry liquidity risk caused by the maturity gap between funding and investment activities.
+The model introduces a feature according to which banks pool this risk and further creates the potential for one bank's crisis to propagate through the system.

+Furthermore, the heterogeneity of banks is analyzed, which can cause knock-on effects in shock propagation, while the interbank market comprised of homogeneous banks tends to stabilize absorbing shocks.
+This model settings, two types of banks are assumed: those with positive cash and those with negative cash.
+Accordingly, they are classified as potential lenders and potential borrowers.
+Banks invest their money first and lend the remaining part as lending.
+The total demand in the market does not always match the total supply.
+Hence, there exists default risk of banks due to the shortage of liquidity, and shocks can be propagated through the system.